Changing your details or getting a copy of a title

 Getting a copy of a certificate of title is called a Register search on SAILIS.

 Suppress your address on name searches of Land Services SA records

 You can apply to have your address suppressed from the results of a name search carried out on land information systems.
 This is a free service.

 Suppression can only apply to name searches of Land Services SA records.
 If a search is made using an identifier other than a name - eg a certificate of title reference, the full details will be displayed in the results.

-SAILIS - The South Australian Integrated Land Information System (SAILIS) has up to date information about land and property titles in South Australia.
+SAILIS - About the South Australian Integrated Land Information System (SAILIS) which has up to date information about land and property titles in South Australia.
 This information is needed for property transactions like transferring ownership of a property or changing the name on a Certificate of Title.